realsba/SolidForms/README.md

 4. Export the generated model to STL for 3D printing.

 ## Example Usage
+To generate the 3D model and optionally export a PNG image, you can run one of the following commands depending on whether you are using the GUI or not:
 ```bash
 freecad-python3 spherified_cube.py
 ```
+This command runs the script in FreeCAD with the GUI, and it will automatically generate the 3D model in STL format and export a PNG image of the model.
 ```bash
 freecadcmd-python3 spherified_cube.py
 ```
+This command runs the script in a non-GUI (command line) mode, generating only the 3D model in STL format without exporting a PNG image.

 This will create a 3x3x3 grid of hollow spheres connected by cylinders.
 The output is an STL file ready for 3D printing.